 If you’re striving for a new PB, staying well could be your biggest training asset.
 Andrew Hamilton looks at what the recent research says about nutrition and your immunity…

-In a carefully-crafted training programme where you’re looking for incremental gains in performance, taking a month or even a week out due to illness can be a huge setback.
+In a carefully-crafted training program where you’re looking for incremental gains in performance, taking a month or even a week out due to illness can be a huge setback.
 The most common type of infections in sportsmen and women are upper respiratory tract infections (URTIs – coughs, colds, sore throats).
 Depending on the severity of an URTI, your training might be compromised for anything from a couple of days to a couple of weeks.